hubotio/hubot/docs/deploying/windows.md

 * hubot dies, for any reason, and doesn't start again
 * it doesn't start up at boot automatically

 To fix this, you will want to create a .ps1 file with whatever name makes you happy that you will call from your hubot directory.
+There is a copy of this file in the `examples` directory.
 It should contain the following:

     Write-Host “Starting Hubot Watcher”
     While (1)
     {
         Write-Host “Starting Hubot
         Start-Process powershell -ArgumentList “.\bin\hubot –adapter slack” -wait }

 Remember to allow local unsigned PowerShell scripts if you are using the .ps1 file to run hubot.
 Run this command in an Administrator PowerShell window.

     Set-ExecutionPolicy RemoteSigned

 You can set this .ps1 as scheduled task on boot if you like or some other way to start your process.

 ## Expanding the documentation

 Not yet fleshed out.
 [Help contribute by submitting a pull request, please?](https://github.com/github/hubot/pull/new/master)